-Appendix: Additional Data on the Ownership of Mutual Funds, 2015
+Appendix: Additional Data on the Ownership of Mutual Funds, 2016

-Figure A1 presents the data displayed in Figure 1 for all years, along with the total number of U.S. households.
-Mutual fund incidence in 2014 and 2015 reflects a revised sampling and weighting methodology (a dual frame sample including landline and cell phone samples) that better represents mutual fund ownership by U.S. households.
-Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2015 to better represent 401(k) and 403(b) plan participants who own mutual funds.
+Figure A1 presents the data displayed in Figure 1 for all years, along with the total number of US households.
+Mutual fund incidence in 2014, 2015, and 2016 reflects a revised sampling and weighting methodology (a dual frame sample including landline and cell phone samples) that better represents mutual fund ownership by US households.
+Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2016 to better represent 401(k) and 403(b) plan participants who own mutual funds.
 Figure A2 reports the average number of mutual fund owners per household and millions of individuals owning mutual funds (the latter also is reported in Figure 2).

 Figure A3 contains the full historical data displayed in Figure 3.
 Although households in their peak earning and saving years have always had the highest incidence of mutual fund ownership, ownership rates have increased significantly for all age groups.
 Similarly, Figure A4 shows the history for the data displayed in Figure 4; Figure A5 shows the history for the data displayed in Figure 5; and Figure A6 shows the history for the data in Figure 6.

-Figure A7 reports the number and percentage of U.S. households owning mutual funds through tax-deferred accounts, along with the number and percentage of U.S. households owning mutual funds only inside tax-deferred accounts, only outside tax-deferred accounts, and both inside and outside tax-deferred accounts.
+Figure A7 reports the number and percentage of US households owning mutual funds through tax-deferred accounts, along with the number and percentage of US households owning mutual funds only inside tax-deferred accounts, only outside tax-deferred accounts, and both inside and outside tax-deferred accounts.
 Figure A8 reports ownership of mutual funds through employer-sponsored retirement plans.

 Figure A9 contains the full historical data for mutual fund favorability displayed in Figure 8.
-Figure A10 shows the many factors that shape shareholders' opinions of the mutual fund industry (multiple responses are included).

-Figure A11 reports the willingness to take investment risk for all U.S. households.
-Figure 13 reports the willingness to take investment risk for U.S. households owning mutual funds.
+Figure A10 shows the many factors that shape shareholders' opinions of the mutual fund industry.
+Figure A11 reports the willingness to take investment risk for all US households.
+Figure 13 reports the willingness to take investment risk for US households owning mutual funds.